The Bank of England supervises three main types of FMI:

 There are different legal regimes for central securities depositories, clearing houses (including central counterparties), payment systems and systems designated under the Settlement Finality Regulations Opens in a new window Opens in a new window Opens in a new window Opens in a new window.

 Some systems may be subject to requirements under more than one regime.

-Central securities depositories must meet the requirements of the Uncertificated Securities Regulations 2001 Opens in a new window Opens in a new window (as amended Opens in a new window) (USRs) as operators in order to operate a system supporting the electronic transfer of titles to UK securities.
+Central securities depositories must meet the requirements of the Uncertificated Securities Regulations 2001 (as amended) (USRs) as operators in order to operate a system supporting the electronic transfer of titles to UK securities.